 The State should require long-term contracts for renewable energy to support a portion of the Standard Offer Service in the state.
 (This was opposed by the PSC)

-The State should address opposition from county governments and neighbors over the conversion of agricultural land to solar farms through education and early outreach.
+The State should address opposition from county governments and neighbors over the conversion of agricultural land to solar farms through requiring dual solar-agricultural use of the land (a.k.a. agrivoltaics) for installations above a certain size, education and early outreach.
+MDA, in collaboration with University of Maryland Extension, should develop a set of guidelines for agrivoltaics, such as those developed by the American Farmland Trust, that would include improvement of soil health and farm finances as dual objectives.

-The Building Codes Administration should draft a provision in the new building codes to require that all new buildings above 15,000 square feet be solar-ready.
+The Building Codes Administration should draft a provision in the new building codes to require that all new buildings above 15,000 square feet be solar-ready and all new detached residential construction to be all-electric with solar sufficient for annual net zero electricity consumption.

 MEA should report annually in their State Agency Reports, the amount of new solar production (by project) in the previous year and report on opportunities for solar development on rooftops, parking lots, disturbed land, and less productive farmland.